CedricChauvet/holbertonschool-machine_learning/README.md

 My name is Cédric CHAUVET

-This is the repo of my spe at Holberton.
+This is the repo of my spcializatione at Holberton.

 I started my training in march 2024